bueti/bocker/README.md

 - [ ] Make it work with psql in a Docker container
 - [ ] Create Makefile
 - [ ] Update README
+- [ ] I really should learn how to write tests..